agnesATcartoDB/blog/README.md

 #### Related posts thumbnails

 Thumbnails are auto generated with the first image in the content of each post.
-They can be overriden by placing `thumbnail_image` in the Front Matter.
+They can be overriden by placing `thumbnail_image:` in the Front Matter.
 We use [Jekyll Thumbnail Filter](https://github.com/matallo/jekyll-thumbnail-filter/) for this.

 ## Deploy